nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
 * `delete Betsy Crowe` deletes the person named `Betsy Crowe` from the list of the address book.
   ![result for 'delete david li'](images/deleteUI.png)

+#### Policy:

+Deletes the specified policy from the specified person using INDEX of the person and policy.

+Format: `delete INDEX po/POLICY_INDEX`

+* Deletes the policy at the specified `POLICY_INDEX` of the person at the specified `INDEX`.

+Examples:
+* `delete 1 po/1` deletes the 1st policy of the 1st person in the address book.

+---
+### Undo a delete command: `undo`
+Undo the last delete command.
+Works for both person and policy deletion.

+Format: `undo` after a successful delete command.

+* Undo the last delete person or policy command to restore back the deletion
+* Only the last delete command can be undone.

+Examples:
+* `delete 1` followed by `undo` will restore back the deleted person at index 1.
+* `delete 1 po/1` followed by `undo` will restore back the deleted policy at index 1 of the person at index 1.
+* `delete John Doe` followed by undo will restore back John Doe.

 ---